 The DJ becomes too involved in the party and starts to drink on the job.

 This sounds a bit far-fetched, but we’ve seen DJs drink to the point of being the most intoxicated at the event.
 There’s no denying that this reason will lead to many people hating your DJ.
 We don’t need to go into too much detail on this point because the simply fact of the matter is this – your DJ is there to keep yourself and your guests entertained by way of music and not dancing on tables.

 The DJ doesn’t have public liability insurance, which makes it a problem for venues that require this.

 This is also a problem for you as there is no peace of mind that they’re covered in the event of an issue or accident.
 A professional Canberra wedding DJ will always have an up-to-date Public Liability Insurance certificate.
 It’s always best to be on the safe side with these things.
 This certificate is also a quick indicator of how seriously your DJ takes their job.

 The DJ doesn’t say goodbye/farewell properly and just leaves at the end of the night.

-Yes, the are a quite a few reatheys that spring to mind when we talk about reasons people hate Canberra wedding DJ’s.
+Yes, they are quite a few reasons that spring to mind when we talk about reasons people hate Canberra wedding DJ’s.
 Keep across this and make sure you do your research before booking.
 Having a consultation with your DJ beforehand and asking lots of questions are some easy ways to stay ahead of the game.
 Good luck in your search!